Investors make a mad dash for DoorDash stock after IPO and NYSE debut

 Yet the rise of the delivery companies may come at the expense of restaurants themselves, some say, especially within the pressure-cooker environment brought by the pandemic.
 Stories in the New York Times detail the large fees imposed by apps on partner restaurants who, crippled by the pandemic, had no choice but to pay them.
 (DoorDash did not immediately respond to a request for comment on the criticism.)

 Additional concerns abound over what’s been viewed as deceptive business practices by delivery apps more broadly, and their alleged mistreatment of delivery workers.
 DoorDash itself has faced legal action over such issues, recently settling a lawsuit alleging that it misled customers on how tips were allocated to workers.
-It most recently settled a spat with the District of Columbia Attorney General’s office over its fees for its DashPass premium service.
+It most recently settled a spat with the District of Columbia Attorney General’s office over the fees it was charging restaurants for its DashPass premium service.